LuukBlankenstijn/hyprpop/README.md

 - **name**: Unique identifier (no duplicates allowed)
 - **type**: Window type (`"floating"` only for now)
-- **url**: Any web URL - creates Chromium app window with isolated profile
+- **startCommand**: Any web URL or command to start an app - if startCommand is an url, creates a browser window with that url - otherwise, starts the app
 - **keybind**: Hyprland format - `MOD+key` or `MOD+key`
 - **position/size**: `[x, y]` as decimals (0.0-1.0) for percentages or integers for pixels